Monastic Youth Dathüns

 For practitioners in their early 30s or younger.
-The next monastic youth dathün will be held July 13–August 10, 2013.
-Below is complete information about this program, including an application form.
-We are still accepting applications for a limited number of spaces.
+The most recent monastic youth dathün was held July 13–August 10, 2013; see below for a report about this dathün.

 In ancient India, at the age of 29, Prince Siddhartha left his life of transient material occupations in search of liberation from the endless cycle of unease and dissatisfaction which no amount of distraction or entertainment could ease.
 The young prince was searching for deep inner meaning, understanding, freedom, and for a way to help the world around him.

 Though times have changed since then, many of us in today's speedy and increasingly troubled world still feel this calling and some will pursue it by becoming monastics.

 Chögyam Trungpa Rinpoche, the founder of Gampo Abbey, felt that it would be beneficial to do so temporarily.
 For younger practitioners it could become a powerful rite of passage.
 Temporary monasticism can be a way of exploring the possibility of life as a monastic or can be a way of discovering how helpful principles borrowed from the monastic tradition can support spiritual life as a householder.

 It is in this spirit that Gampo Abbey holds monastic youth dathüns.
 They offer a powerful immersion experience of monastic training to young practitioners for the duration of one month.
 Over the years we have seen the monastic youth dathün play a poignant role in the paths of participants.
 As Lodrö Rinzler (author of The Buddha Walks into a Bar) said of his experience of monastic youth dathün: